 Development Application Process Review 2018

-The Development Application Review Project which took place this past Spring included consultation with the development community through an on-line survey, one-on-one interviews with staff, Council and developers/applicants, and concluded with a Developers’ Forum held on April 12, 2018.
+The Development Application Review Project which took place Spring 2018 included consultation with the development community through an on-line survey, one-on-one interviews with staff, Council and developers/applicants, and concluded with a Developers’ Forum held on April 12, 2018.
 The final report from the project is available here.

 The report concludes that the Town of Ladysmith, in terms of its process and customer service, is doing a commendable job.
 The Town is rated highly by the majority of applicants, and in particular rated highly by those who have experience developing in multiple municipalities.
 However, there are improvements that can be made, and many of those adjustments need to focus on improving the process for less experienced applicants.

-- Preparing process guides and checklists for planning and subdivision applications
+- Process guides and checklists for planning and subdivision applications